jupyterlab/extension-examples/basics/datagrid/README.md

-# Datagrid: a Fancy Lumino Widget
+# Datagrid

+> Display a Datagrid as a Lumino Widget.

 ![Datagrid](preview.png)